 Frey has edited and written two books on the Congress: Inside the House: Former Members Reveal How Congress Really Works and Political Rules of the Road: Representatives, Senators and Presidents Share their Rules for Success in Congress, Politics and Life.

 Frey graduated cum laude from Colgate University in 1955 with Honors in English.
 He graduated with highest honors from the University of Michigan Law School in 1961, was a member of the Order of the Coif, the Barristers, and Assistant Editor of the Law Review.

-He is married to the former Marcia Turner and has five children, seven grandchildren and two great-grandchildren.
+He was married to the former Marcia Turner and had five children, seven grandchildren and two great-grandchildren.